ywatanabe1989/ELMO/README.md

 ```

 ## Introduction
 Semacs is written in Elisp, run on Emacs, powered by LLMs, and containerized by Apptainer.
-The choice of Emacs is well-founded because of:
+The choice of Emacs is well-founded because of its:
 - Full control via CUI — seamless connection between users and agents
 - Built-in GUI functionality
-- Mature programming interfaces
+- Mature interfaces (programming execution, text editing, file managing, image rendering, web browsing and more)
 - Extensive ecosystems
+- Optimized key bindings

 Here, we revive Emacs — born in MIT's AI Lab in the 1970s — as an ideal platform for AI agents.